Skip to content

 It took a little experimentation but I eventually made a secure and rather elegant, detachable power connection to the SDS7.

-Like a lot of Simmons stuff from the eighties, the RESET pulse for the CPU and CE pulse for the memory, were initiated post rectifier / pre-regulator.
+Like a lot of Simmons stuff from the eighties, the RESET pulse for the CPU was initiated post rectifier / pre-regulator.
+The same circuit was used to generate the CE level for the memory.
 The rising voltage on power-up would be conditioned by a simple R C network, prior to being fed into a quad 2-input NAND gate array.
+The CE level for the 6116 SRAM chips needs to be active all the time, even when the power to the SDS7 is switched off, otherwise the 6116s will be disabled.
+This suggests that the back-up battery also supplies this circuit or at least a component in it and that's exactly right!

 To get things up and running, I simply copied the original RESET circuitry on to the first Dark Matter prototype.
 Things worked fine but I was doubtful regarding reliability.
 Dark Matter is a modular switched-mode design so there's no easy way to access 'pre' converter (AC) power.